-This is the Avalon.
-It is a spacious craftsman lodge home with its style rooted in the past.
+This breathtaking home was featured in The Wall Street Journal.
+We certainly can understand why.
+It is a spacious Craftsman-style lodge home with its design aesthetic rooted in the past.

 Even today, there are people that still admire fine workmanship and home design.
-That is where the Avalon comes in.
+That is where this Craftsman lodge-style home comes in.
 It was designed to exhibit the craftsmanship of those who built it.
 A simple, yet elegant and stylish exterior is coupled with a luxuriously comfortable floorplan to give you the home of your dreams.

 Finely crafted stone pillars, numerous decks and porches, and a rustic mountain style may make you want to spend a little more time outdoors.
 The inside, however, is even more luxurious.
 The Avalon offers plenty of wide-open spaces.
 Take, for instance, the Great Room; it is a whopping 19 4" x 23 3", but it seems even larger because of its two-story ceiling overlooked by a bridge.
 You also have the Master Bedroom, which is almost as big as the Great Room.
 It comes complete with a fireplace, walk-in closet, private deck, and a relaxing Master Bath in the Home Floor Plans.